 Whether you’re catching fish, squirrels, bobcats, or beavers, there are traps you can build with supplies from the local hardware store, or even with sticks, vines, rocks, and logs from out in the woods.

-If you find yourself in a situation, traps can become a valuable resource for you.
-You can set multiple traps each day and potentially catch game for while you are busy elsewhere.
+If you find yourself in a survival situation, traps can become a valuable resource for you.
+You can set multiple traps each day and potentially catch game for food while you are busy elsewhere.
 Keep in mind that trapping is a numbers game; you’ll be lucky to catch one animal in every 10 traps you set.

 Tips for Successful Trapping